 “By which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.”

 of the divine nature

 Hypothetically, if the sin nature did change the attributes of human nature, then man would have been different from the human being God created when He created Adam.
 The non-Christian possesses a human nature in the sense of the attributes unique to man plus a sin nature.
-He does not have the new nature in the sense of a new disposition toward God.
+He does not have a new nature in the sense of a new disposition toward God.
 All he has is a sin capacity toward God.
-That is why his disposition is dark toward God (Jn 3:19).
+That is why his disposition is dark before God (Jn 3:19).

 In conflict with the sin capacity, the Christian can claim his legal right to reject the sin nature’s mastery because of his identity with Christ’s death.

 The sin nature or capacity is our inherent disposition toward sin.
 We received at our physical birth a tendency toward rebellion toward God.
 We call that disposition the “sin nature” or “sin capacity” (Jer 17:9; Ro 6:16-20).
 The sinful nature holds legal authority and experiential power over the lives of non-Christians.
 The sinful nature only has experiential control over the Christian if the Christian does not apply his legal authority in Christ to its power.

 The non-Christian only has a sin nature but not a divine nature or capacity.
 The sin nature is totally depraved.
 This single nature means that the non-Christian is depraved in reference to God.
 This depravity does not mean that he cannot do right morality according to human standards, but it does mean that his morality is worthless to the absolute righteousness of an unconditional God (Ro 8:7).